magnumcs/quarkus-simple-api/README.md

 # init-quarkus
 The project: https://quarkus.io/

-This is a simple code for learning Quarkus with Rest-API and persistence in Postgres DB.
+This is a simple code for learning Quarkus with Rest-API and persistence in H2 DB.

 You will need: